playbeing/dinish/NOTES.md

 * Renamed the font again, this time to Dinish, to avoid opening a can of worms involving CamelCase.
 But remember, the correct pronunciation is still "DINish"!
+* Renamed the font back to DINish after all.
+Turns out that fonts that are younger than DIN got accepted to Google Fonts anyway with runs of capitals in the name.

 There are a few warnings flagged by fontbakery that we chose not to address.
 In particular: